Are Crawl Space Vents Necessary? Surprising Facts You Need to Know

 After you’ve had the opportunity to cover or remove your crawl space vents, it will be important to take the ground in your crawl space out of play.
 The ground is another source of moisture that will constantly be trying to reach equilibrium with the space above it.
 You can do so by encapsulating with a quality crawl space vapor barrier liner.
 Here are the benefits you should start to notice almost immediately:

-• Lower Humidity in the Crawl Space - This should result in better indoor air quality – less mildew, mold, and associated odors.
+- Lower Humidity in the Crawl Space - This should result in better indoor air quality – less mildew, mold, and associated odors.

-• Leveled Temperatures - Without air temperatures competing, you should see a leveling of the crawl space temperatures in your crawl space and that should result in better energy efficiency from your HVAC system.
+- Leveled Temperatures - Without air temperatures competing, you should see a leveling of the crawl space temperatures in your crawl space and that should result in better energy efficiency from your HVAC system.

-• Cleaner - Taking the ground out of play helps control dust and airborne spread of other soil particularities.
+- Cleaner - Taking the ground out of play helps control dust and airborne spread of other soil particularities.

-• Radon Control - A quality vapor barrier will serve as an important component of a radon mitigation system.
+- Radon Control - A quality vapor barrier will serve as an important component of a radon mitigation system.

 What About Radon Gas if There is No Air Flow?

 Many people have pointed to open foundation vents in crawl spaces as a means to help reduce radon in homes.
 Again, the theory is, incoming fresh air (with reduced radon), would replace the internal air (with stagnated concentrations of radon) expelling the radon gas molecules with it before radon reaches the interior living space.
 Sure, in theory, this could help, but is it enough to reduce your internal radon concentration to safe exposure levels?
 The radon mitigation industry doesn’t rely on open foundation vents in hopes that enough air is exchanged to reduce radon levels safely.
 Rather, radon mitigation standards from AARST (American Association of Radon Scientists and Technologists) prescribe a controlled and predictable approach for new and existing crawl spaces.
 Let me elaborate on what that means: they recommend a closed crawl space with a properly installed vapor barrier (or soil-gas retarder as it is often called in the radon industry) in conjunction with a sub-membrane depressurization system with a vent pipe and mechanically controlled fan to expel radon gas away from the home.
 It is with that prescription, that you get consistent and regulated air exchanges, enough to purge the concentration of radon from your home.
-The bottom line, with a proper mitigation system like this is: unvented crawl spaces can easily prevent radon.
+The bottom line, with a proper mitigation system like this is: unvented crawl spaces can help prevent radon.

 Don't Stop There - There's More to it Than Just Sealing the Vents